 In practice, AVIF and JPEG XL have a lot in common.
 They are both eying to be a long-term replacement for the legacy JPEG standard, and it is up to market adoption to see who will win out on top.
 JPEG XL is the overall faster and more feature-rich image format.
 For lossless compression, it is unmatched even by the old lossless king PNG.
 Although AVIF does support lossless encoding, it is nowhere near as efficient.
 AVIF edges out JPEG XL is low-fidelity high-appeal photos , benefiting from a tremendous lossy compression method.
 This does give it an edge in web delivery.
 The two standards have a similar set of niche features.
 Both support overlays, depth maths, both support 4:4:4 and high-bit rate images.
 As mentioned before, although JPEG XL can reach up to 24-bit true color, for photo delivery, 12-bit is precise enough for most people.

 There is one major issue remaining when it comes to implementing these formats.

 1 <picture><source src="image.avif" type="image/avif"> 2 <source src="image.jxl" type="image/jxl"> 3 <source src="image.webp" type="image/webp"> 4 <source src="image.jpg" type="image/jpeg"> 5</picture>

-Full support from Chrome is a massive win for AVIF and suggested that the industry is moving towards this spirited son of a video codec as the next mainstream standard.
-We think, although JPEG XL has a broader feature set, it is AVIF most people should look to as the following definite image format for the web.
+Full support from Chrome is a massive win for AVIF and suggested the industry is moving towards this spirited son of a video codec as the next mainstream standard.
+Although JPEG XL has a broader feature set, it is AVIF most people should look to as the following definite image format for the web.